teuber789/chore-tracker/README.md

 - Testing
 - Formatting / linting (and associated checks)
 - Better dependency injection (wire?)
-- Chores don't show up in the list of available chores after a child has completed them.
-- Some chores can be performed more than once per day.
-- Chore availability - certain chores might only be available on certain days, and therefore can only be completed on those days.
-- Bug where all chores of a certain type are completed if multiple are performed
 - Graceful HTTP server shutdown
 - Intermediate representation for structs instead of reusing GRPC structs everywhere